junwatu/recipe-nutritional-analysis/blog/README.md

 ### Connecting to Wolfram Cloud

-Explain how to establish a connection to Wolfram Cloud using the API key.
+To use any Wolfram functions the simplest way is by consume it using API call.

 ### Retrieving Recipe Data